A review of integration techniques

 We can also use the procedure of “Slice, Approximate, Integrate” to set up integrals to compute volumes.

-We use the procedure of “Slice, Approximate, Integrate” to compute volumes of solids with radial symmetry.
+We use the procedure of “Slice, Approximate, Integrate” to develop the washer method to compute volumes of solids of revolution.

 Length of curves